 Do you think you know what to wear for camping?
-The difference between a good camping experience and a bad one depends a lot on the clothing you take on your trip for the time of the year that you go.
+The difference between a good camping experience and a bad one depends a lot on the clothing you take on your trip for the time of the year that you go or whether you’re going outdoor by your own or camping with the crew in a family tent.

 Bad clothing decisions can spell doom for any camping or hiking trip.
 When you’re at home you can wear pretty much anything you want.
 However, when venturing into the outdoors to enjoy a camping trip or trek, regular, everyday wear might not be enough to keep you comfortable or adequately protected.